Real Estate Law

 Situations where we can assist

-Legal support is particularly relevant while there is still scope to review the draft, clarify conditions and prepare the next stage of the transaction.
+Legal support is particularly relevant while there is still scope to review the draft, clarify conditions, protect the deposit position and prepare the next stage of the transaction.

-You have received a draft promissory purchase and sale agreement and want legal review before signing.
+You have received a draft CPCV or promissory purchase and sale agreement and want legal review before signing.

 You are buying or selling property and want to understand the risks of the agreement.

-Deadlines, deposit, financing or conditions should be assessed before commitments are made.
+Deadlines, deposit, financing approval, completion date or conditions should be assessed before commitments are made.

-The transaction involves a buyer or seller living outside Portugal.
+The transaction involves a foreign buyer, non-resident buyer or seller living outside Portugal.

 Property or transaction documents should be reviewed before signing.